Dashboard Card SDK Usage

 3.2.1 Callback Overview

-Capabilities such as card click handling, page navigation, offline handling, and web page opening are recommended to be provided to the host through IHomeConfigurationCallback.
+Capabilities such as card click handling, page navigation, offline handling, and web page opening are exposed to the host through IHomeConfigurationCallback.

-- The host implements a callback class, for example
+1. The host implements a callback class, for example HomeCallBack

 IHomeConfigurationCallback is the unified navigation interface exposed by the dashboard module to the host.
 Card clicks, page transitions, offline handling, web page opening, and theme changes are eventually passed back through this interface.